A spare room. A safe space. A second chance...

-Could you be a fosterer?
+Could you be the person who helps change a life?

 What type of animal might I be fostering?

-An interview with Fiona
+An interview with Animal Fosterer, Fiona:

 How long have you been fostering with the RSPCA HHB?